ricotandrio/warehouse-management-system/README.md

 - **You may** use the system for managing personal warehouse inventory.
 - **You may not** sell, redistribute, or use this system for any commercial ventures.

-**Warning**: Any attempt to sell or commercially distribute this code is strictly forbidden.

 **Disclaimer**: This system is provided as-is without warranties or support.
 Use it at your own risk for personal purposes only.